eth-sri/debin/README.md

 ```
 The output binary is `./lcrack.output`.
 You can view the section headers of the output and check the predicted debug sections by `readelf -S lcrack.output`.

-To evaluate the prediction accuracy, you need the ground truth debug information as input:
+To evaluate the prediction accuracy, you need the ground truth debug information as input.
+This command will clear all names and types that need to be inferred before prediction and compare predicted results with ground truth.
 ```
 $ python3 py/evaluate.py \
           --binary examples/stripped/lcrack \